A Simple Guide to Contingent Offer of Employment

 These conditions or contingencies are the only things that stand between your chosen employee and their onboarding.
 You can view them as the final round of screening before you can finally let the candidate through your gates.

-Contingent offers stand compliant to the prevailing labor laws as the role of the candidate is clearly specified.
+Conditional offers stand compliant to the prevailing labor laws as the role of the candidate is clearly specified.
 You cannot be sure if the same is clear in a non-contingent offer letter.

 Not only does that lead to chaos but it can also brew complexities on the legal front.
 Non-compliance to the labor laws is seen as a severe offense and you might end up facing litigation.

-Like any usual offer letter, a contingent employment offer letter contains all the essential details of the role being offered.
+Like any usual offer letter, a conditional employment offer letter contains all the essential details of the role being offered.
 Adding to those details will be a section of contingencies that the candidate must satisfy.

 Job title and description